Navpreet2289/AfloCommerce/README.md

 ```
 go to [http://0.0.0.0:4200](http://0.0.0.0:4200) or [http://localhost:4200](http://localhost:4200) in your browser

-## COMING SOON! ##
+## Minor AfloCommerce Dev issues
+- Login Authorization requires a refresh after sign in.
+A polished emitter will be added soon
+- needs to accomodate parent and child categories in the "Category" dropdown in shop

 <p align="center">
   <img src="client/assets/aflo_docs/affillio_nodejs_banner.jpg" alt="Affillio AI NodeJS Module" width="100%"/>
 </p>

 # The Birth of the AfloHunter Class
 The "hunter" can be seen like as the method man that carries out the tasks of:
 - scraping Catalog Sources
 - providing code pattern intel to Affillio Module
 - managing the interpretation of incoming data for conversion to a Suggested Good
 - classification and regression of scraped data for machine learning
 - broadcasting hunter status

+## COMING SOON! ##
-- Full encapsulation of [Affillio AI Module](https://github.com/MichaelLogic/AfloCommerce.git) - the modular affiliate "hunter"
+Full encapsulation of [Affillio AI Module](https://github.com/MichaelLogic/AfloCommerce.git) - the modular affiliate "hunter"

-- Uploaded media storage with Amazon S3
+Uploaded media storage with Amazon S3

-## Minor AfloCommerce Dev issues
-- Login Authorization requires a refresh after sign in.
-A polished emitter will be added soon
-- needs to accomodate parent and child categories in the "Category" dropdown in